What Are Required Employee Benefits for U.S. Businesses?

 Social Security and Medicare Taxes

-Although most employees don’t automatically think about Social Security and Medicare as a benefit, but rather something they’ve earned, all employers are required to pay Social Security and Medicare taxes.
+Although most employees don’t automatically think about Social Security and Medicare as benefits, but rather something they’ve earned, all employers are required to pay Social Security and Medicare taxes.
 U.S. employers must match the same rate that employees pay into the Social Security system, which varies by the age of each employee and how much employees earn.

 Each employee completes certain tax forms at the start of employment, and this forms the basis for the W-2 form that must be filed by employers to report wages.
 In addition, employers must verify the identity and names of all employees using the (free) Social Security Number Verification System or the (paid) Consent Based SSN Verification Service.
 This prevents the use of the wrong identification by employers and ensures the correct employee is credited for their future benefits.